 Any personal information sent in respect of employment opportunities will be used for administration and management purposes and statistical analysis.
 If your application is unsuccessful we will hold your information for a reasonable period in accordance with legal requirements.
 We may also contact you if other job opportunities arise in the future which we feel may be suitable for you.

-The Site may contain links that enables users to visit other third party sites.
-As Smith Jones (Solicitors) Ltd does not have control over third party sites the company cannot be responsible for the protection and privacy of information a user provides to these third party sites.
+The Site may contain links that enable users to visit other third-party sites.
+As Smith Jones Solicitors Ltd does not have control over third-party sites the company cannot be responsible for the protection and privacy of information a user provides to these third-party sites.
 Users should check the Privacy Statements on individual third-party sites.
 For more information on how we handle your data, our data protection notice can be found here.

 Cookies policy (information our website collects from you)

 What is a cookie?

 Cookies are used to improve your experience on the web by e.g. remembering your passwords, enabling you to set the size of text, or making it easy to add items to a shopping cart.
 Analytics cookies which track your behaviour across a site without identifying you in any way are collected to help website owners understand what works well on the site and what could be improved.

 Types of Cookies as defined by the ICC Cookie guide

 Category 1: strictly necessary cookies:

 These cookies are essential in order to enable you to move around the website and use its features, such as accessing secure areas of the website.
 Without these cookies services you have asked for, like shopping baskets or e-billing, cannot be provided.